Your basket is currently empty!

 As a carer for someone with Parkinson’s disease, it is essential to seek support for yourself too.

 Engaging in support groups and forums can provide valuable connections with others facing similar challenges.
-Professional counselling and offer personalised guidance tailored to your needs.
+Professional counselling and therapy offer personalised guidance tailored to your needs.

 Remember, taking care of yourself is essential in providing the best care for your loved one.